-Our Counseling Center staff can help you clarify your educational goals and help you deal with personal issues as well.
-We will sit down with you to map out academic plans, help with transfer to four-year schools, help you select appropriate courses for college majors, and can furnish catalogs for four-year colleges throughout the U.S.
+Our counseling center staff can help you clarify your educational goals and help you deal with personal issues as well.
+We will sit down with you to map out academic plans, help with transfer to four-year schools, help you select appropriate courses for college majors, and can provide you with catalogs for four-year colleges throughout the U.S.

 Are your issues more personal in nature?
 We can help you with those too.

 - Explore new techniques for dealing with situations in life.

 - Learn how to deal with feelings of anxiety, inadequacy, and loneliness.

 - Enhance self-image and self-esteem.

 - Receive crisis counseling and referrals to community and private mental health agencies.

 For more information on these free services for RVC students, call (815) 921-4100.